Inergy Apex Solar Kit Installation Guide (with pictures)

 The first step in installing your Inergy Kit is to ensure you have all the necessary parts and pieces.
 The Silver Kit includes the following:

 - User Guide

-The only extra thing you need that is not already included in the gold, silver & bronze kits are some Z brackets to mount the panels directly to the roof.
+The only thing you need that is not included in the Gold, Silver, or Bronze kit is some Z brackets to mount the panels directly to the roof.
 You can find the brackets here.

-Each set of brackets comes with the proper hardware for 1 panel.
-So if you are installing a silver kit you'll need to purchase 3 sets of brackets.
-If you're installing a gold kit then you'll need 5 sets of brackets.
+Each set of brackets comes with the proper hardware for a single panel.
+So, if you are installing a Silver kit, you need three.
+For a gold kit, you need five.

 Start with Panels